SteveSayantan/DevOps-Bootcamp/kubernetes/architectural-overview.md

    CCM is opensource and different cloud providers can add support for their cloud platform.

 ### Data Plane Components
 - **Kubelet**: It is present on every worker node.
-It listens to the API server and allocates resources on the corresponding node.
+It listens to the API server.
+Kubelet invokes the CRI which pulls the image, creates the container and starts the container.
+CRI also invokes CNI.
 It maintains the pods and makes sure all pods are running.
 If it fails to allocate resources or pods stop, it reports back to control plane.

 - **Kube-proxy**: Kube-proxy maintains network rules on nodes.
 These network rules allow network communication to your pods from network sessions inside or outside of your cluster.
 It deals with iptables every time a pod is created.